jerry81/natural-language/german/index.md

 ausliefern - deliver

+Auswirkung - effect

 # B

 beantwortet - answered

 bei - for, at

+berarbeitet - working on it

+Bearbeitergruppe - editor group

+Berarbeitungsstand - processing status

+bereits - already

 besprechung - meeting

+Beschreibung - description

 besserung - improvement

+Betreffzeile - subject

 bist du - are you
 # D

 dachte - thought

 da - there

+damit - in order that

 dann - then